STAYING AT THE RANCH

 The most important thing to know is that we are here to make your experience happy.
 Don’t be afraid to ask us for anything that you might want.
 Conversely, we will do our best to leave you alone if there’s nothing you want or need so that your stay can be private, confidential, and free from interference.
-Please let us know if you are enjoying a special occasion, we will try to add something extra to the celebration.
 We want our guests to have a wonderful time away from the city.
 We encourage everyone to enjoy the outdoors in this special place.

 Millions of years ago when dinosaurs roamed many parts of the planet, Southern California was thousands of feet below the sea.
 Teutonic forces and underwater volcanoes eventually lifted Ventura County to the light of day some 42 million years ago, only to be inundated by the sea again, and then resurface about 2 million years ago.
 There are many fossil rocks on the ranch containing fossilized shells from that time long ago when the ranch was underwater.
 Keep your eyes open to find them.